Height and Weight vs. Production and Availability:

 Frank Gore 5’9”/212 pounds Has played in all 16 games eight times in his 13-year career.
 He has only in less than 14 games once, and he has missed a game 2010!

 Thurman Thomas (5’10/200 pounds) played in all 16 games five times in 13 seasons.
 He appeared in at least 14 games in nine of those years.
 Thomas also played in 21 playoff games.
 He recorded four straight seasons with at least 1,829 yards from scrimmage (he went for over 2,000 yards in the final two seasons of that run).

-Marshall Faulk (5’10”/212 pounds) played in 16 games six times in a dozen NFL seasons.
-He played in at least 14 games in ten of those years.
-He also appeared in 12 playoff games.
-Faulk had four straight seasons over 2,146 yards from scrimmage.
-He had over 1,000 yards rushing and receiving in 1999 (his first year with the Rams).
-That same year he set a then NFL record for total yards from scrimmage with 2,429 yards.
+Marshall Faulk (5’10”/212 pounds) played in 16 games six times over the course of a dozen NFL seasons, including at least 14 games in ten of those years.
+Faulk also appeared in 12 playoff games, had four straight seasons over 2,146 yards from scrimmage and over 1,000 yards rushing and receiving in 1999 (his first year with the Rams).
+It’s important to mention he also set a then NFL record for total yards from scrimmage with 2,429 yards that season as well.